Second Careers

-When considering second careers many people make the mistake of assuming they'll have to abandon all of the momentum, skills and experience they've built up from their current career and jump into something completely new and unrelated.
-While it is possible and sometimes necessaary to make that kind of drastic career change, a subtle shift can often be a better career change option for people looking at second careers.
+When considering second careers many people make the mistake of assuming they'll have to abandon all of the momentum, skills and experience they've built up from their current profession and jump into something completely new and unrelated.
+While it is possible and sometimes necessary to make that kind of drastic change, a subtle shift can often be a better option.

-If you choose a new career path that is completely unrelated to your current career, you will likely have to invest some significant time gaining skills and expereince in the new career.
-If you want to make a career change now without investing significant time in preparing for that career, look at careers and indistries that are closely related to your current career.
+If you choose a new path that is completely unrelated to your current profession, you will likely have to invest some significant time gaining skills and expereince in the new career.
+If you want to make a change now without investing significant time in preparing for that career, look at jobs and industries that are closely related to your current job.

 Determine whether it's your entire career, or just your current employer that's not a good fit.